 How Often Should I Empty a Crawl Space Dehumidifier?

 You should empty it whenever the tank fills, which can be daily in damp crawl spaces.
-If you’ve got a drain hose, you won’t need to empty it manually, just check it weekly.
+If you’ve got a drain hose, you won’t need to empty it manually, but you should still check the hose and drainage area weekly to make sure water is moving away properly.

 Can One Dehumidifier Protect Multiple Crawl Spaces?